Best Credit Unions Anyone Can Join

 Lake Michigan Credit Union lets you join for free if you are a Michigan or Florida resident.

-While you can still become a member if you live outside these two states, you will have to donate $5 to the Amyotrophic Lateral Sclerosis (ALS) Foundation.
+While you can still become a member if you live outside these two states, you must donate $5 to the Amyotrophic Lateral Sclerosis (ALS) Foundation.

 Pros:

-• Free to join if you live or work in either Michigan or Florida
+- Free to join if you live or work in either MI or FL

 Cons: